-Research conducted by Suryani (2010) shows that the institutional ownership variable significantly negatively affects earnings management.
+Research conducted by Surgani (2010) shows that the institutional ownership variable significantly negatively affects earnings management.
 The greater the institutional ownership, the smaller the company's earnings management practices.
 According to Agustina (2013), research clarifies that institutional ownership cannot control the management.
-It cannot reduce earnings management because institutional investors do not act as sophisticated investors with more abilities and opportunities to monitor discipline managers to be more efficient.
+Because institutional investors do not behave as knowledgeable investors with greater possibilitates to monitor discipline management.
 Based on this, the hypothesis proposed by the researcher is: